 I know that it sounds a bit harsh but getting your FRV spouse visa to Germany even if your spouse is a Filipino is essential.

 Special/additional requirements for Spouse visa

 Please see the list of documents that I mentioned above.
 You should provide them with 1 original and 2 photocopies of each of these documents.
 No more, no less, unless they required you so.

-DO MY GERMAN HUSBAND AND I NEED PROOF OF FUNDS OR FORMAL OBLIGATION?
+DO MY GERMAN HUSBAND AND I NEED PROOF OF FUNDS OR A FORMAL OBLIGATION?

 - In our case, they did not require to submit any proof of funds.
-This is however, always depends on the case of each individual.
+This, however, always depends on the issue of each individual.
 I think that the embassy will base the requirement of your funds or formal obligation (from your husband) on your documents, or probably the job of your husband.
-This is I think because they wanted to know how he can financially support and provide for you.
-That said, If the German Embassy Manila required you to submit one, then you have to abide by it.
+This is I think because they wanted to know how he could financially support and provide for you.
+That said, If the German Embassy in Manila required you to submit one, you must abide by it.

-HOW LONG WOULD IT TAKE TO RECEIVE THE spouse visa?
+HOW LONG WOULD IT TAKE TO RECEIVE THE spouse’s visa?

 - Depends on the examination of your documents.
 Don’t worry too much.
 Enjoy your time in the Philippines.
 I can tell ya, you’ll miss it!

 CI or Criminal Investigation & Spouse Visa validity

 Will they conduct CI or Criminal Investigation or let’s say background check on me?